-S4.0 Smoking
+S4.0 Smoking and Vaping

-All campus and State buildings, including any residential communities are designated as non-smoking on the interior part of the building.
+All campus and State buildings, including any residential communities, are designated as nonsmoking within the interior of the building.
 Smoking is not permitted within 25 feet of building entrances, windows, doors, and ventilation intake systems.
-Smoking includes tobacco, cloves, use of ecigarettes, electronic vaping devices, personal vaporizers, electronic nicotine delivery systems, or other devices that vaporize substances to simulate smoking.
+Smoking includes tobacco, cloves, use of e-cigarettes, electronic vaping devices, personal vaporizers, electronic nicotine delivery systems, or other devices that vaporize substances to simulate smoking.

-- S4.1 Hookahs (open-flame/coal smoking devices) are not permitted. - S4.2 Vaporizers or e-cigarettes cannot be used or stored in residential communities. - S4.3 Production, sale, distribution, and sampling of all smoking products, paraphernalia and accessories, including e-cigarettes and vaping devices of any kind are prohibited.
+S4.1 Hookahs (open-flame/coal smoking devices) are not permitted.

+S4.2 Vaporizers or e-cigarettes cannot be used or stored in residential communities.

+S4.3 Production, sale, distribution, and sampling of all smoking products, paraphernalia and accessories, including e-cigarettes and vaping devices of any kind are prohibited.